 Average number of employees, based on the past 12 months.

-Average annual receipts, based on the last three completed fiscal years.
+Gross income averaged over the last three completed fiscal years.

 Step 2 - System for Award Management (SAM)